klavinslab/aquaverse/docs/installation/docker-installation.md

-# Docker Installation
+# Local Installation

-The latest release provides Docker configuration scripts that enable you to run a self-contained instance of Aquarium.
+It is possible for you to run a self-contained instance of Aquarium.

 This configuration is intended to support protocol development or evaluation, and supports all Aquarium services except for email notifications.

 Just to be clear: _this configuration was developed for use by a single user on a single machine such as a laptop, and was not developed for deployments on a local server or the cloud_.